About Us

 1971: The teaching to the medical students was reorganized so the material would be presented by organ system.
 This lasted until 1981 when the course structure was reinstituted.

-1973: Dr. Akira Omachi is appointed acting Head of the Department.
+1973: Dr. Akira Omachi was appointed acting Head of the Department.

-1974: Dr. Roderich W. Walter is appointed the Head of the Department. -
+1974: Dr. Roderich W. Walter was appointed Head of the Department.

 Details of this period

-1978: The name of the Department changed to the Department of Physiology and Biophysics.
+1978: The name of the Department was changed to the Department of Physiology and Biophysics.

-1981: Dr. Robert L Perlman appointed Head of the Department.
+1981: Dr. Robert L. Perlman was appointed Head of the Department.

 1982: The Medical Center and Circle Campuses were consolidated into the University of Illinois at Chicago.
-This also ended a separate School of basic Medical Sciences and Abraham Lincoln School of Medicine.
+This also ended the separation between the School of Basic Medical Sciences and Abraham Lincoln School of Medicine.

-1986: Dr. Akira Omachi once again appointed Acting Head
+1986: Dr. Akira Omachi was once again appointed Acting Head.

-1988: Dr. R John Solaro appointed Head of the Department.
+1988: Dr. R. John Solaro was appointed Head of the Department.

 1993: First presentation of the Philip L. Hawley Distinguished Faculty Award at the Awards/Recognition Evening.